Programme Forêts et eau

 3 May 2022

-CIFOR/ICRAF, UNEP and SIWI Swedish Water House are organizing a session under Sub-theme 6 - Forests without boundaries - titled “Forest-Water Connections to achieve the SDGs
+CIFOR/ICRAF, UNEP and SIWI Swedish Water House organized a session under Sub-theme 6 - Forests without boundaries - titled "Forest-Water Connections to achieve the SDGs."

-This session will focus on the contributions of water-centred sustainable forest management, or SFM with the provision of water services as a main management objective, to achieving the SDGs.
-Specifically, the focus will be on improving integration of water in forest management and how to maximize the outputs from the forest-water nexus at different scales and landscapes from the mountains to plains and rivers.
-The session will explore questions such as how forests provide water-related benefits and how do we manage them?
-The session organizers and partners will also look ahead and deliberate how these contributions can be up-scaled and what kind of barriers need to be overcome.
+The session focused on the contributions of water-centred sustainable forest management, or SFM with the provision of water services as a main management objective, to achieving the SDGs.
+Specifically, the focus was on improving integration of water in forest management and maximizing the outputs from the forest-water nexus at different scales and landscapes from the mountains to plains and rivers.
+The session explored questions such as how forests provide water-related benefits and how do we manage them?
+The session organizers and partners also looked ahead and deliberated how these contributions can be up-scaled and what kind of barriers need to be overcome.